Amareteklay/quteba/README.md

 A common characteristic of these modes of user interactions are that they use ajax calls to make the user experience smooth.
 For the likes and dislikes, one can only like or dislike, but not both, at a time.
 The same applies to votes: if one has voted up and click on vote down, the up vote is removed and the down vote increases by one.

 ### Future Enhancements

-    - Email notifications
+#### Email notifications
+In the future, implementing the functionality to send automated email notifications of new content to registered users can enhance the useability of quteba.

-    - Ability to view others' profiles and follow them
+#### Ability to view others' profiles and follow them

+I want to improve the user profile view such that users can see other users' profiles and follow their activities on Quteba such as the forums they create and the comments they give.

-    - Ability to filter content by category and other criteria
+#### Ability to filter content by category and other criteria

+I want ti implement filter and sort functionalities with different options to filter content with such as categories, most popular and similar to previously viewed content.

-    - Ability to use audio and video in the forum
+#### Ability to use audio and video in the forum

+As the digital society today is often using audio and video content in most social media platforms, I want to create functionalities for Quteba users to exchange their economic information using audio or video.

+#### Register with social media

+To make it easier for first time users to register in Quteba, I would like to implement in the future the ability to register with social media such as Facebook or with Google.

 ## Technologies Used
 #